 Contact Mellissa Radloff, Program Director, email@example.com

-In-home respite is provided by volunteers recruited as Americorp members, a program affiliated with the Corporation for National and Community Service.
-Legacy Corps has established a model program with the YMCA in Boise so that caregivers can attend training in one room while the people for whom they care are involved in volunteer-driven activities in another area of the facility.
+In-home respite is provided by volunteers recruited as Americorps members, a program affiliated with the Corporation for National and Community Service.
+Legacy Corps has established a model program in Boise so that caregivers can attend training in one room while the people for whom they care are involved in volunteer-driven activities in another area of the facility.

 Families Together provides a center-based respite program for caregivers/families of children with special needs in Moscow, Idaho for families living in Moscow, Lewiston and the surrounding rural areas including Potlatch, Troy, Deary, and Genesee.

 Respite is for the whole family, parents date night, sibling activities and one to one companions for the children with special needs.
 It is held 4 to 5 hours at the center, several times per year.

 Rays for Rare provides services to families of children with significant medical needs who are medically fragile.
 Rays for Rare serves families in Ada, Boise, Canyon, Gem, Elmore, Payette, Valley, and Washington counties.

 Contact: Megan Shomer at email@example.com

 Respite is in the form of lawn and yard care, house cleaning and other services.

 The Senior Connection provides essential services for seniors and their families.
 Senior Connections is expanding respite programs which include the following: